Pruthvin07/Enterprise-Computing_202012093/Lab-1/README.md

 			(Presentation Layer - MainPage.ejs)

-6> index.js and user.js contains the Business Logic for AdminActor and AdminVoter respectively
+6> index.js and user.js contains the Business Logic for AdminActor and VoterActor respectively